carloscoding925/CS-381/as9/README.md

 # Assignment 9 - Carlos Hernandez - CS 381

+## Plant Simulator
+Welcome to Plant Simulator!
+You are a plant, and your quest is to collect as much biomass as you possibly <br />
+can.
+Move around the map and collect as many broccolis as possible! <br />

 ## How to Fetch the Raylib Submodule
 The following steps will guide you through pulling the repo from github and fetching the `raylib-cpp` submodule. <br />
 - Open a terminal & use your choice of git clone to clone this repo.
 For this tutorial i'll be using git clone through https.